ViTEraser: Harnessing the Power of Vision Transformers for Scene Text Removal with SegMIM Pretraining: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel simple-yet-effective one-stage ViT-based approach for STR, termed ViTEraser.
-ViTEraser employs a concise encoder-decoder paradigm, eliminating the need for explicit text localizing modules, external text detectors, and complex progressive refinement processes.
-For the first time in the STR field, ViTEraser thoroughly utilizes ViTs in place of CNNs for feature representation in both the encoder and decoder, significantly enhancing the long-range modeling ability.
-Furthermore, we propose a novel pretraining scheme, called SegMIM, which focuses the encoder and decoder on the text box segmentation and masked image modeling tasks, respectively.
-By leveraging existing large-scale text detection datasets, the SegMIM endows ViTEraser with discriminative and generative representations of texts and backgrounds as well as enhanced global reasoning capacity.
-Without bells and whistles, the proposed method substantially outperforms previous STR methods.
-Furthermore, we comprehensively explore the architecture, pretraining, and scalability of ViT-based encoder-decoder for STR, demonstrating the effectiveness of ViTEraser and SegMIM.
-It is worth mentioning that the ViTEraser can also demonstrate outstanding performance in tampered scene text detection, exhibiting strong generalization potential.
+ViTEraser employs a concise encoder-decoder paradigm, eliminating the need for text localizing modules, external text detectors, and progressive refinements.
+Moreover, ViTEraser pioneers in thoroughly utilizing ViTs in place of CNNs in both the encoder and decoder, significantly enhancing the long-range modeling ability.
+Furthermore, we propose a novel pretraining scheme, called SegMIM, which focuses the encoder and decoder on the text box segmentation and MIM tasks, respectively.
+Without bells and whistles, the proposed method substantially outperforms previous STR approaches.
+ViTEraser also exhibits outstanding performance in tampered scene text detection, exhibiting strong generalization potential.
+Additionally, we comprehensively explore the architecture, pretraining, and scalability of ViT-based encoder-decoder for STR.
 We believe this study can inspire more research on ViT-based STR and contribute to the development of the unified model for pixel-level OCR tasks.